mchannon/hashsite/WELCOME-KIT.md

 If you are eligible for the free public license, you do **not** need this kit.

+If your project is mission-aligned but budget-constrained, a waiver or reduced-fee path may be available under [PUBLIC-INTEREST-WAIVER.md](PUBLIC-INTEREST-WAIVER.md).

 ## Grant

 Subject to payment of the fee and compliance with these terms, the copyright holder grants the purchasing legal entity a non-exclusive, non-transferable, non-sublicensable license for 3 years to: